The Survival – Two Tone

 The Survival features the deep internal slant pockets of the Mocker, plus a pair of detachable side-saddle cargo pockets (each with its own closure flap and belt loops.)
 These aren’t the Workman Utilikilts, boys and girls.
 These kilts aren’t designed to take a beating and come out on the other side and thank you for it.
 You don’t take your Cadillac off-roading like you do your Jeep.
 But wearing the Survival kilt is an experience all it’s own.

 The kilt is constructed from a 6.5oz Poly/Cotton Ripstop fabric in Black, Gray, and Olive.
-The Coyote is 100% Cotton.
-They also come in a soft and supple 9oz 100% Cotton Twill in Tan or Basil.
+They also come in a soft and supple 9oz 100% Cotton Twill in Tan.

 Each cargo pocket on the Survival can be pulled off and used like a belt pack.
 Wading across a river and don’t want to get your stuff wet?
 Pull off the cargo pockets, stuff the rest of the Utilikilt inside and toss it across to shore.
 Pockets stuffed full as you get to the airport?
 Pull off the pockets, drop them on the x-ray conveyor belt, and stride on through the metal detector.
 Each cargo pocket is equipped with elastic-rimmed gussets, so it’ll expand to fit all your junk, and fold right back to flat after use.
 Wear the Survival for awhile and you’ll be shocked at just how useful these removable pockets really are.